Arroz a la Cubana

 - 01

-In a medium saucepan, heat one tablespoon of extra virgin olive oil over medium heat.
-Add the smashed garlic clove and bay leaf, cooking until fragrant.
-Add the thoroughly washed rice and toast for one minute.
-Pour in the water and half a teaspoon of salt, bring to a boil, reduce to the lowest simmer, cover tightly, and cook for 15 minutes.
+In a medium saucepan, heat one tablespoon of olive oil over medium heat and briefly toast the smashed garlic clove, bay leaf, and washed rice for one minute.
+Pour in the water and a heavy pinch of salt, bring to a boil, then drop to the lowest simmer, cover tightly, and cook for 15 minutes.
+Remove from the heat and let it rest covered for exactly 5 minutes.

 - 02